Good Batting Averages for 13u Baseball | Plate Crate | Plate Crate Skip to next element

 While batting average is a valuable statistic, it shouldn’t be the sole focus for evaluating a player's performance.
 Here are some additional metrics to consider:

-• On-Base Percentage (OBP): This metric reflects how often a player gets on base, including walks and hit-by-pitches, providing a more comprehensive view of their offensive contribution.
+• On-Base Percentage (OBP): This measures how often a player gets on base, including walks and hit-by-pitches, providing a full view of their offensive contribution.

-• Slugging Percentage (SLG): This statistic accounts for the quality of hits, emphasizing extra-base hits (doubles, triples, home runs) over singles.
+• Slugging Percentage (SLG): This statistic tracks the quality of hits, emphasizing extra-base hits (doubles, triples, home runs) over singles.

-• OPS (On-base Plus Slugging): Combining OBP and SLG gives a broader picture of a player's offensive capability.
+• On-Base Plus Slugging (OPS): Combining OBP and SLG gives a broader picture of a player's offensive capability.

-By looking at these metrics alongside batting average, coaches and parents can foster a more holistic understanding of a player’s contributions to the team.
+By looking at these metrics alongside batting average, coaches can gain a better understanding of each player on their roster.

 Tips for Improving Batting Average in Youth Baseball